slamach/spring-todo-api/README.md

 # To Do API (Spring)

-## About
+## About the Project

-Spring learning project.
+Spring learning project created for learning purposes.

-Create tasks and mark them as done.
+You can register, login, add tasks, edit and delete them.

-### Technologies
+### Built With

 - Spring Boot
 - PostgreSQL
 - Swagger
 - Docker

-## Getting started

-### Build it with Gradle
+## Installation and Usage

+Build the application using Gradle.

 ```
 ./gradlew build
 ```

-### And run with Docker
+Additionally configure `docker-compose.yml` and run it using Docker Compose.

 ```
 docker-compose up
 ```

-### Check API docs

-After running the application check `http://localhost:8080/swagger-ui` to look through the documentation of the API.
+After running the application you can look through the documentation at `http://localhost:8080/swagger-ui`.

-Public API coming soon.

 ## Contact